tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 \[On screen:] "The First Factor"

-<mark>Firstly, after World War I, the spectre of revolution frightened many older people.
+<mark>Firstly, after World War I, the specter of revolution frightened many older people.
 It had been accomplished in Russia by the Bolsheviks, and they had relied on the spread of revolution in Europe to guarantee their survival.
-It seemed to many that the Revolt in Munich in 1918 was but the opening shot in a class war.</mark>
+It seemed to many that the revolt in Munich in 1918 was but the opening shot in a class war.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.pink_triangle at="p.24" %}>

-<mark>Firstly, directly after World War I, many older people were frightened by the specter of revolution.
+<mark>First, directly after World War I, many older people were frightened by the specter of revolution.
 The Bolsheviks had accomplished it in Russia, and they had counted on the spreading of revolution in Europe to ensure their survival.
-The revolt in Munich seemed to many to be but the opening shot in a class war.</mark> German newspapers were soon filled with hysterical reports of famine in the Ukraine.
+The revolt in Munich in 1918 seemed to many to be but the opening shot in a class war.</mark> German newspapers were soon filled with hysterical reports of famine in the Ukraine.
 Many people feared that a Socialist triumph in Germany would doom the country to Russia's plight.

 </from>
 </compare>